syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Filter operator

-The `FilterOperator` enum property is used to decide how a logical operator is to be applied between multiple filter conditions.
+The `FilterOperator` property is used to decide how a logical operator is to be applied between multiple filter conditions.

 * **and** - `AND` logical operator applies between multiple filter conditions
 * **or** - `OR` logical operator applies between multiple filter conditions